“This was where he was last spotted.”

-Daniel meanwhile had reached the top of the hill without even looking back, whilst William in contrast hurled a massive rock he had found at the Dimetrodon’s sail.
+Fortunately William in contrast to the cowardly Daniel hurled a massive rock he had found at the Dimetrodon’s sail.
 He knew these beasts well.
-They were arguably the most perisitent enemies of the humans on the island.
-Their sails which they used to regulate body temperature, and to attract a mate were nevertheless extremely delicate and Peter’s well aimed throw managed to puncture a hole in the sail.
+They were arguably the most persistent enemies of the humans on the island, but the sails on their back which they used to regulate body temperature, and to attract a mate were nevertheless extremely delicate.
+Peter’s well aimed throw managed to puncture a hole in the sail.

 The Dimetrodon let out an agonized scream and darted back into it’s cave, leaving a trail of blood behind as it went.

-William and a few of the other criminals, helped Scarlett up, whilst the rest, including Daniel waited paitently at the top of the hill.
+William and a few of the other criminals, helped Scarlett up, whilst the rest, including Daniel waited patiently at the top of the hill.